Windows Installer, Java Installer, Freeware Installer

 This can be done by following these steps:

-• while it is selected, press F2 and rename it to something meaningful (for example MY_FOLDER)
+2. While it is selected in the tree control, press F2 and rename it to something meaningful (for example MY_FOLDER)

-• in the Directory Properties page configure the folder you want to find
+4. In the Directory Properties page, configure the folder you want to find

 The property used by the search ("MY_FOLDER") will contain the path to the folder (if it has been found).